 Estimated Additional Costs

 The estimated additional costs indicated are intended to assist students and parents in budgeting for those additional living and discretionary expenses not included in the program fee.
 Actual expenses will vary according to student interests and spending habits.

-* Multi destination ticket based on East Coast departure; note students will require three one way tickets for this program
+* round-trip based on U.S. East Coast departure; note that students will require a multi-destination ticket

 Total recommended credit is 6 semester/9 quarter hours.
 Each course has 45 contact hours.